rjsf-team/react-jsonschema-form/ISSUE_TEMPLATE.md

 2. [Second Step]
 3. [and so on...]

-Ideally, I'm providing a [sample JSFiddle](https://jsfiddle.net/n1k0/f2y3fq7L/6/) demonstrating the issue.
+Ideally, I'm providing a [sample JSFiddle](https://jsfiddle.net/n1k0/f2y3fq7L/6/) or a [shared playground link](https://mozilla-services.github.io/react-jsonschema-form/) demonstrating the issue.

 #### Expected behavior